 Electric pressure cookers have evolved substantially since the first patent was filed on January 9th, 1991.
-Based on the cooking control capability, we can classify electric pressure cookers into three generations.
+Based on cooking control capabilities, electric pressure cookers are now classified into four “generations”.

 1st Generation: Mechanical Timer

-1st generation electric pressure cookers are seldom seen in North America.
-However, in Asia, they are still very popular with cost-conscience consumers.
+1st generation electric pressure cookers can now be found in pawn shops across North America, however, they are still being manufactured in Asia for cost-conscience consumers.

-Many of the electric pressure cookers sold in the North America today are still 2nd generation.
+A fair number of the electric pressure cookers still sold in North America today are 2nd generation.

 3rd Generation: Smart Programming